Jobs

 Essential criteria

-* Good (1st or 2nd class) honours degree in a relevant subject
+* Good (1st or 2nd Class) Honours degree in a relevant subject (physics or engineering).

-* Completion of IPEM higher training scheme or equivalent
+* Corporate Membership of the IPEM or equivalent

 Desirable criteria